 Amazed, Rama took a small diary, hidden in His clothes, and delivered it to His devotee.
 He saw Hanuman first on the list, which had few names but did not find his.
 “What’s the difference between the two?”
 He asked.
 Rama said The great contains names of devotees who always remember me.
 The little one has the names of those special devotees I always remember.

-After the end of Sri Lanka War, the coronation of Rama in the form of King of Ayodhya was performed.
+After the end of the Sri Lanka War, the coronation of Rama in the form of King of Ayodhya was performed.
 Finally, peace prevailed in the state.
 Hanuman used to love Ram, and he left everything in the service of Ram, he practically abandoned everything.
 Sitaji often thought about it and one day, she decided to do something about it, and she told Ram to relieve Hanuman from his duties.

 Nevertheless, Sita, Bharat, and Shatrughna split all the duties in their own right and all things were done to free Hanuman.
-With sad feelings, Hanuman argued that an important task still remains to be done.
+With sad feelings, Hanuman argued that an important task remains to be done.
 When Ram used to yawn, he used his fingers.
 It would take a lifetime for this job.

 So Hanuman spent the whole day sitting near Rama and likewise.
 To respect his chief devotee, Lord Rama – kept yawning gleefully and repeatedly.
 Sita was in this dilemma, she asked for the help of Guru Vashishth.
 He then urged Hanuman to end this never-ending task.
 He said to Hanuman that This world is infinite in front of Rama, but Ram is thankful to him.